Vatican City: What Makes It Special?

 Hundreds of thousands of tourists visit the city each year.
 So obviously, something other than being the smallest country makes it super special.

 First, the Pope lives there in the Apostolic Palace.
 And it is a very important place for the Roman Catholic church and many of their important events.

 But even if you’re not Catholic, there’s much more.
 You would still want to see St. Peter’s Basilica.
 It is a huge, beautiful church, lavishly decorated with Renaissance artwork and sculptures.
-The picture above shows the view from the roof of the Basilica, looking down into St. Peter’s Square…which is the big round area where they hold many important functions.
+The picture at the top of this post shows the view from the roof of the Basilica, looking down into St. Peter’s Square…which is the big round area where they hold many important functions.

 Also, many popes and other important people have been buried at the Basilica, possibly even St. Peter himself.

 Did you ever learn about Michelangelo painting the ceiling of the Sistine Chapel while laying on his back on a scaffold?
+Well, the Sistine Chapel is in the Vatican.
 If you visit the Vatican museums, you can walk into the Chapel and see the famous ceiling.

 But when you are there, the Chapel ceiling is just one beautiful ceiling out of lots of jaw-dropping beauty that seems to be everywhere.
 The hallways, the ceilings, the walls, the paintings, the sculptures.
 It just has so much.

 As you leave, you may walk down the wide avenue that connects St. Peter’s Square with Rome.
 The road, the basilica, the square, and the museum all seem larger than life.
 But that’s the point.